Giants vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants are 3-5 in games they were listed as the moneyline favorite (winning 37.5% of those games).
+- The Giants have been the moneyline favorite eight total times this season.
+They've gone 3-5 in those games.

-- San Francisco has gone 5-6 when it has played as moneyline favorites with odds of -110 or shorter (45.5% winning percentage).
+- When it has played as moneyline favorites with odds of -140 or shorter, San Francisco has gone 1-4 (20%).

-- The Giants have an implied moneyline win probability of 52.4% in this game.
+- Based on this game's moneyline, the Giants' implied win probability is 58.3%.

-- In the 23 games in which oddsmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 11 times (11-9-3).
+- San Francisco has had an over/under set by oddsmakers 24 times, and have combined with opponents to go over the total in 12 of those games (12-9-3).

-- The Giants have not had a spread set for an outing this season.
+- The Giants have not had a spread set for a matchup this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.